Apr 29, 2022

 Digiteum is a cross-functional team of senior engineers, architects, designers, and project managers with a proven track record of successful deliveries.
 At this moment, our teams work on web projects for Diaceutics (UK), Printique (US), Origin Digital (IE), Lodgify (ES), and other brands from Europe, North America, and Australia.

 Our solution architects and tech leads work with traditional and modern architectural approaches.
-Depending on your current needs, we will help you leverage the modern tech stack (cloud services, latest JavaScript frameworks and libraries, .NET and Java web application architecture, Python for software development services and data analytics, etc.) or build a new solution based on your unique requirements.
+Depending on your current needs, we will help you realign the architecture of your legacy application using the modern tech stack (cloud services, latest JavaScript frameworks and libraries, web application architecture based on .NET, Java, Node.js, or Python for software development services, etc.) or build a new solution in line with budget, delivery goals and tech requirements.

 You can rely on our specialists no matter what stage of the project you are at right now.
-We start with the Discovery phase in software development for brand new projects that require in-depth research, technology analysis, scoping, and ideation.
-For ongoing projects, we offer the full spectrum of custom web development services and can augment your tech team to help you speed up time to market and optimize development costs.
+We start with the Discovery phase in software development for brand-new projects that require in-depth research, technology analysis, scoping, and ideation.
+For ongoing projects, we offer the full spectrum of custom web development services and can augment your tech team to help you speed up time to market and optimize web app development costs.

 Short wrap-up